-Research is an integral part of the Department of Surgery at Boston University School of Medicine (BUSM) and Boston Medical Center (BMC).
+Research is an integral part of the Department of Surgery at Boston University Chobanian & Avedisian School of Medicine and Boston Medical Center (BMC).
 It serves as a testament to the department’s commitment to both treating the community it serves and advancing the field of surgery.

 With the focus on improving care on the local, regional, and national levels, the department is engaged in research across multiple fields.
-This includes research conducted through the Surgical Outcomes Analysis Research (SOAR) Initiative and Boston Trauma Institute (BTI).
-Researchers in the SOAR lab work on a wide range of outcomes research using national, regional, and local databases as well as institutional data with a focus on inequalities in the access, care, and outcomes of surgical patients.
+This includes research conducted through the Surgical Outcomes Analysis Research (SOAR) Initiative and the Boston Trauma Institute (BTI).
+Researchers in the SOAR lab work on a wide range of outcomes research using national, regional, and local databases as well as institutional data, with a focus on inequalities in access to care, care received, and outcomes of surgical patients.
 The Boston Trauma Institute examines how social determinants of health – education, neighborhood, employment, social support networks, and access to health care – impact victims of violence and translates this information to develop and implement institutional initiatives.

 The Department of Surgery also actively collaborates with colleagues in the Boston University Chobanian & Avedisian School of Medicine, as well as the Boston University Engineering, Public Health, and Management, creating a platform for clinical, health services, and education research.
 The following are divisions of research in which our department is proudly engaged:

 - Basic Science and Translational Research

 - Surgical and Clinical Outcomes

 - Quality Improvement

 - Public Health and Disparities in Care